- University of Chicago Law School, J.D. 1991

 Recent representative appointments include the following:

-- Emergency arbitrator in ICDR arbitration seated in New York involving temporary relief sought in connection with a hospitality industry dispute regarding the termination of a management services agreement.
+- Emergency arbitrator in ICDR arbitration seated in New York involving temporary relief sought in connection with hospitality industry dispute regarding the termination of a management services agreement.

 - Member of ad hoc Committee in annulment proceeding in Cyprus Popular Bank Public Co.
 Ltd. v.
 Hellenic Republic.
 ICSID Case No. ARB/14/16.